suborbital/docs/website/docs/e2-core/usage/connections.md

   redis:
     serverAddress: localhost:6379
 ```
-SQL database connections of type `mysql` and `postgresql` are also available, and they are discussed in detail in the [Using SQL Databases](./using-sql-databases.md) section.
+SQL database connections of type `mysql` and `postgresql` are also available, and they are discussed in detail in the [Using SQL Databases](../e2-core-api/sql-databases.md) section.

-Redis connections are made available to Runnables utilizing the `cache` capability:
+Redis connections are made available to SE2 modules utilizing the `cache` capability:
 ```rust
 use suborbital::runnable::*;
 use suborbital::req;